shawnhooper/twitter-archive-to-wp/readme.txt

 = 1.1.0 =
 * Ability to skip your replies to others from import using --slip-replies
-* Moved WP-CLI command into it's own class
+* Moved WP-CLI command into its own class
 * Hide UI for Tweets if no import has been done

 = 1.0.0 =